o0101/good.html/.github/README.md

 ### 5. Make some variable and state

-Go back to your `public/index.html` file and change the code in the script tag to this:
+Go back to your `public/index.html` file and change the code in the script tag and the greeter to this:

 ```js
 <script>